 Dhanwantharam Thailam is an Ayurvedic oil.
-It is used in the treatment of Vata diseases such as Rheumatoid and osteo arthritis, spondylosis, headache and neuro-muscular conditions.
+It is used in the treatment of Vata diseases such as Rheumatoid arthritis and osteo arthritis, spondylosis, headache and neuro-muscular conditions.
 This oil is based on Kerala Ayurveda practice.

 Effect on Tridosha:

 Effective on Vata and Kapha mixed Vata condition.

 It is used to treat rheumatoid arthritis, osteo-arthritis, neck pain and back ache due to spondylosis,